 - Determining migration priorities and production switchover mechanisms.

-The migration architect is responsible for making many decisions and technical plans to ensure the project’s success.
+The migration architect makes many decisions and technical plans to ensure the project’s success.

 There are two ways to migrate your application from an on-premise data center to the cloud: